chili-publish/grafx-documentation/docs/GraFx-Studio/guides/text-frame/index.md

 #### Text Overflow

-With no resizing option selected, text that exceeds the frame will trigger a yellow text-overflow indicator below the frame.
+With no resizing option selected, text that exceeds the frame will trigger a yellow Text overflow indicator below the frame.

 ![screenshot](overflow.png)

-See also [Output Settings](/GraFx-Studio/guides/output/settings/) to define how a VDP job should handle text overflow.
+See also [Output Settings](/GraFx-Studio/guides/output/settings/) to define how Batch output should handle text overflow.

 ![screenshot](errorhandling.png)